 Stan Store vs. Gumroad

-Gumroad is a legitimate platform for selling digital products, but its 10% transaction fee model hurts higher-revenue creators fast.
-Stan Store’s flat monthly fee is Creating a creator store on Stan Store can lead to a more predictable and more profitable revenue stream. once you’re making consistent sales.
+Gumroad is a solid platform for digital products but its 10% transaction fee stings once you’re making real money.
+Stan Store’s flat monthly fee is more predictable and more profitable at scale.

 Stan Store vs. Kajabi